iszczesniak/cpp/memory/index.md

 ## Materialization

-Materialization is just creation of a datum according to a recipe (a description) that defines:
+Materialization is just creation of a datum according to an expression that defines:

 * the type of data to create,

 * the arguments for the creation.

-Example recipes are:
+Such example expressions are:

 * `std::string()`: type `std::string`, no arguments,